 The global refugee population is at a post-1945 high.
 Since refugees are predominantly the consequence of state collapse, this suggests a deeper international problem: the rate of state failure exceeds that of state recovery.
 The international community needs coherent responses to meet its obligations to refugees and more effective ways of addressing the underlying problems of state fragility.

-During the event Prof. Paul Collier will share conclusions and recommendations from his recent research and policy work, arguing that the existing international refugee system is hopelessly outdated and proposing a new, job-based approach that better meets the duty of rescue.
+During the event Prof. Paul Collier shared conclusions and recommendations from his recent research and policy work, arguing that the existing international refugee system is hopelessly outdated, and proposed a new, job-based approach that better meets the duty of rescue.

-This event will be chaired by Virginia Comolli, Senior Fellow for Security and Development, IISS.
-It will take place in the Lee Kuan Yew Conference Room at Arundel House, 6 Temple Place, London WC2R 2PG*.
+This event was chaired by Virginia Comolli, Senior Fellow for Security and Development, IISS.
+It took place in the Lee Kuan Yew Conference Room at Arundel House, 6 Temple Place, London WC2R 2PG.

 Sir Paul Collier is Professor of Economics and Public Policy at the Blavatnik School of Government and a Professorial Fellow of St Antony’s College, University of Oxford.
 From 1998–2003 he took a five-year public service leave, during which he served as Director of the Research Development Department of the World Bank.
 He is currently a professeur invité at Sciences Po and a Director of the International Growth Centre.